-The District adopts an annual appropriated budget for all governmental funds.
+The District adopts an annual appropriated budget for all governmental funds except the Building Fund.
 Budgetary comparison statements have been provided for budgeted funds to demonstrate legal compliance with the respective adopted budget.

 Notes to the basic financial statements.
 The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and governmental funds financial statements.